akatashev/chouette-iot/README.md

 Chouette calls this process of transforming raw metrics to ready to dispatch metrics **wrapping**.
 It uses **MetricWrapper** objects to do this.
 By using custom **wrappers** a user is able to cast raw metrics into any number and kind of actual Datadog metrics.

 Every 60 seconds (*by default*) a component named MetricsSender gets ready to dispatch metrics from a queue, compresses them and sends them to Datadog.

-### MetricWrappers

-While the standard Datadog [metric types](https://docs.datadoghq.com/developers/metrics/types/) are pretty nice, sometimes you probably want to perform some custom data transformation on the device side and send the minimal possible amount of data to Datadog.

-That's where custom MetricWrappers can be used.

-E.g.: **SimpleWrapper** object knows only two kinds of metrics:
-* Count - that is absolutely the same as in standard Datadog.
-* Gauge - that is actually not `gauge` from Datadog description, but is an **average** value of the metrics emitted during the aggregation interval.

-Every `count` metric sends a single Datadog metric of type `count`.

-Every `gauge` metrics sends one Datadog metric of type `gauge` that contains an average value of aggregated metrics and one Datadog metric of type `count` that tells how many metrics were used to calculate that average value.

-All other kinds of metrics are considered being a `gauge` metric.

-It violates metric types descriptions, but it can be handy in a sense of sending only the data that you need and not a single unnecessary metric.

 ## System monitoring solution?